NoroffFEU/development-platforms/vue.js-case-study.md

 - **2013:** Version 0.6 In December Evan You created the first version of Vue
 - **2014:** Version 0.8 First public release
 - **2015:** Version 1.0 Was released, which featured a virtual DOM and improved performance.
+Starting to gain popularity.
+Chinese tech giants Alibaba and Xiamoi are now using Vue.
 - **2016:** Version 2.0 Was released, which introduced significant performance improvements, better TypeScript support, and a new syntax for components.
 - **2020:** Version 3.0 Was released, which introduced several new features and performance improvements over the previous version.
+Estimated over 6 million weekly downloads from npm.
+- **2021:** The community is growing and it has now over 10 million downloads per week.

 ## Main Features